usepolvo/usepolvo-docs/src/guide/core-concepts/async-operations.md

 # Asynchronous Operations

-usepolvo is built with asynchronous programming at its core, leveraging Python's `asyncio` library to provide efficient, non-blocking I/O operations.
+polvo is built with asynchronous programming at its core, leveraging Python's `asyncio` library to provide efficient, non-blocking I/O operations.

 ## Why Asynchronous?